11 Best Things to See & Do on Iceland’s South Coast

 Discover the unmatched beauty of Iceland's south coast, where landscapes, waterfalls, and lava formations will leave you speechless.

-Add some of these locations to your travel itinerary for a getaway to remember.
+Add some of these locations to your travel itinerary when you're planning a trip to Iceland, for a getaway to remember.

 1. Skógafoss and Seljalandsfoss waterfalls